Snowflake-Labs/sfquickstarts/site/sfguides/src/native-app-chairlift/native-app-chairlift.md

 │  ├─ v_sensor_data.py
 ```

 This directory contains the source code for the native app.
 This Quickstart uses **src/** as the name of the folder, mostly for the purposes of convention.
 In practice, this folder may take on any name you'd like.

 Here's an overview of what this folder contains:

 **manifest.yml**

 - A manifest file is a requirement when creating a native app.
-This file defines the configuration and setup properties required by the application.
+This file defines the runtime configuration for application.
 It contains metadata about the app (version, etc.), artifacts required by the app, and log configuration settings.
-It also defines the privileges that the consumer must grant when the application is installed and run in their account.
+It also defines the privileges that the consumer must grant when to the application when the application is installed in their account.
 Finally, it also contains references defined by the provider.
 Typically these references refer to tables and the corresponding privileges needed by the app to run against consumer data.
 For more information, see [Creating the Manifest File](https://docs.snowflake.com/en/developer-guide/native-apps/creating-manifest).

 **setup.sql**